Frequently Asked Questions (FAQ) Library

 “Treatment Agreement” – After reading this document, you may click the “Acknowledge” box and also click the “Proceed” box to submit the completed form.
 This form allows the patient to consent to treatment and acknowledge financial responsibility.

 Every student at KU pays a health fee each semester as part of the mandatory campus fees.
 It is not optional.
 The health fee entitles the student to be seen by our providers at no charge for the office visit including no co-pay.
-However, if the provider orders lab tests, X-rays, medications, Physical Therapy services or performs procedures (e.g. a mole removal) or performs extensive physical exams (e.g. for the Peace Corp), there are charges for those services.
+However, if the provider orders lab tests, X-rays, medications, Athletic Training services or performs procedures (e.g. a mole removal) or performs extensive physical exams (e.g. for the Peace Corp), there are charges for those services.
 Students receive a reduced rate for those charges which are very often well below the local market.
 If you have questions about charges for specific services, please call our Business Office at 785-864-9520.
 The health fee itself does NOT constitute any type of healthcare insurance.
 Insurance coverage is a separate matter.
 Please refer to our Business and Insurance Office page for those details.Additional information about how the Health Fee is assessed can be found on the Business and Insurance Office page.

 Are appointments required to be seen?